Generic Triviality of Automorphism Groups of Complete Intersections: Introduction

-The primary aim of this note is to demonstrate that the linear automorphism group of a general smooth complete intersection in a projective space is trivial with a few undetermined cases.
-For hypersurfaces, Matsumura and Monsky~\cite{Matsumura-Monsky:hypersurfaces-auto} showed that when \(n \geq 3\) and \(d \geq 3\), the group of linear automorphisms for a generic degree \(d\) hypersurface in \(\mathbb{P}^{n}\) is trivial.
-The cases for \(n = 2, d \geq 3\) can be found in~\cite[\S~10]{Katz-Sarnak:monodromy} and~\cite{Poonen:auto-hypersurface}.
-Benoist~\cite{Benoist:separated-moduli-ci} proved that the group of linear automorphisms of a smooth complete intersection is finite, except for hyperquadrics.
-Building upon this result, Chen et al.~\cite{Chen-Pan-Zhang:auto-coh-ci} further derived the following.
+This paper aims to show that a general smooth complete intersection in projective space admits no non-trivial linear automorphisms, with some exceptional cases.
+For hypersurfaces, Matsumura and Monsky~\cite{Matsumura-Monsky:hypersurfaces-auto} proved that when \(n \geq 3\) and \(d \geq 3\), the group of linear automorphisms for a generic degree \(d\) hypersurface in \(\mathbb{P}^{n}\) is trivial.
+The cases for \(n = 2, d \geq 3\) is treated in~\cite[\S~10]{Katz-Sarnak:monodromy} and~\cite{Poonen:auto-hypersurface}.
+In~\cite{Benoist:separated-moduli-ci}, Benoist showed that the linear automorphism group of any smooth complete intersection is finite, except for the case of hyperquadrics.
+Based on this result, Chen et al. proved that when \(\mathrm{char}(k)=0\), a general smooth complete intersection in \(\mathbb{P}^n_k\) of multidegree \((d_1,\ldots, d_c)\neq (2), (2,2)\) has no non-trivial linear automorphism.
+In positive characteristic \(p\), they asserted that the order of any non-trivial linear automorphism, if it exists, must be divided by \(p\), see~\cite[Thm.
+1.3]{Chen-Pan-Zhang:auto-coh-ci}.
+Javanpeykar and Loughran obtained the same conclusion for complex complete intersections of type \((2, 2, 2)\) via a different approach.